sustglobal/dev-center/doc/README.md

 ## Overview

-Sust Global enables customers in the financial service space with physical risk exposure assessments using our SaaS climate intelligence product offering.
+Sust Global enables customers in the financial service space with physical risk exposure assessments using our climate intelligence product offering.
 Sust Global's API is a RESTful API interface to Sust Global's climate intelligence capabilities.

 Sust Global API is intended to enable users with the following capaibilities:
 - Trigger the creation of physical climate risk exposure data for a specific collection of assets (sites) defined by the user